eliztan/tp/docs/DeveloperGuide.md

 * `runCommand` returns a command `userCommand` which handles the various commands, `help`, `list`, `add`, `delete`, `borrow`, `return`, `find`, `edit`, `extend`, `bye`.
 * If `bye` is called, the command ExitCommand is called.
-Else, the `parseCommand` class is called which splits the command into command and description and handles it according to the matching command
+Else, the `parseCommand` class is called which splits the command into command and description and handles it according to the matching command.
-* If there is an error in input, calling a command that is not in the command list, BookMarkedException is called, showing that the command is unknown
+* If there is an error in input, calling a command that is not in the command list, BookMarkedException is called, showing that the command is unknown.

 ### Command Component
 All the command user can input to the application are inheriting from the `Command` class.